This post may contain affiliate links. Please read my disclosure.

 - Add it to your favorite energy bar recipe for added crunch and protein.

-- Sprinkled into maple vanilla granola or your favorite kind for an extra kick of protein.
+- Baked into quinoa granola or maple vanilla granola for an extra seedy crunch and kick of protein.

 - Alone as a snack, or add some spices like chili powder to it.

-- Boil the quinoa afterward and use it as normal cooked quinoa.
-The toasting adds a delicious nutty, toasty flavor and would work great as a Buddha bowl or taco base.
+- Boil the quinoa afterward and make toasty lemon quinoa.
+The toasting adds a delicious nutty flavor that works great as a Buddha bowl or taco base.

-- Grind into flour to be used as a gluten-free flour alternative.
+- Grind into quinoa flour to be used as a gluten-free flour alternative.

 Storage